 If we regularly eat, good, healthy, natural food, we should get all nutrients necessary for healthy functioning of our bodies.
 But, it’s not always possible to eat nutritious food.
-This is especially the case when we are away from home and when we can’t have a complete control of our diets.
+This is especially the case when we are away from home and when we can’t have a complete control over what we eat.

-Additionally, some nutrients are only available is certain foods, which may or may not regularly feature in our diet.
-Certain nutrients are scarce or they may only be available in reduced quantities, especially in vegetables grown in the nutrients depleted soil, for example.
+Additionally, some nutrients are only available is certain foods which may or may not regularly feature in our diet.
+Certain nutrients are scarce or they may only be available in reduced quantities, especially in vegetables grown in the nutrients depleted soil.